Canada-Sri Lanka relations

 International assistance

-Canada’s bilateral international assistance programming in Sri Lanka focuses on three action areas of Canada’s Feminist International Assistance Policy: gender equality and the empowerment of women and girls, growth that works for everyone and inclusive governance.
-Programming includes initiatives that promote Sinhala-Tamil language equality and land mine clearance.
-Global Affairs Canada also provides technical and financial assistance to Sri Lankan women’s rights organizations, and supports gender-responsive business development.
+Canada’s international assistance in Sri Lanka focuses on five action areas of Canada’s Feminist International Assistance Policy: gender equality and the empowerment of women and girls, growth that works for everyone, inclusive governance, peace and security, and environment and climate action.
+Programming includes initiatives that promote inclusive governance, national reconciliation through language rights and land mine clearance, women’s rights, gender-responsive business development, and climate adaptation.

-In addition to bilateral programming, Global Affairs Canada supports initiatives to advance peace and reconciliation, strengthen the impact of women peacebuilders, and tackle hate speech and disinformation.
-Global Affairs Canada also assists Sri Lankan authorities to combat human smuggling.
-Through deployment of Canadian volunteers to Sri Lanka, Global Affairs Canada supports youth entrepreneurship and innovation.
-In addition, through the Canada Fund for Local Initiatives (CFLI), Canada funds small-scale projects in areas such as combating corruption and advancing women’s economic empowerment.
+Canadian programming helps advance peace and reconciliation, improve inclusive democratic governance to address the needs of marginalized communities, strengthen the impact of women peacebuilders, and tackle hate speech and disinformation.
+Through the Canada Fund for Local Initiatives (CFLI), Canada funds small-scale projects in areas such as youth political participation and advancing women’s empowerment.

 Related links